-(a) The School Board shall promptly from time to time take or cause to be taken such action as may be necessary or proper to remedy or cure any defect in or cloud upon the title to any Facility Site or Facilities comprising a Project, or any portion thereof, and shall prosecute all such suits, actions and other proceedings as may be appropriate for such purpose and shall, to the extent permitted and limited by applicable law and only from moneys legally available for such purpose, indemnify or cause to be indemnified the Corporation for all loss, cost, damage and expense, which the Corporation may incur by reason of any such defect, cloud, suit, action or proceedings.

-(b) The School Board shall defend, or cause to be defended against every suit, action or proceeding at any time brought against the Corporation, or its directors, officers and employees upon any claim arising out of the receipt, application or the construction of Facilities comprising any Project and involving the rights of the Corporation, or its directors, officers and employees under this Master Lease or any act or omission of the directors, officers and employees done or omitted to be done within the scope of their respective office or employment, other than an act or omission which is the result of misconduct or negligence by such parties; provided, that the Corporation, at its election, may appear in and defend any such suit, action or proceeding.
+- (a) The School Board shall promptly from time to time take or cause to be taken such action as may be necessary or proper to remedy or cure any defect in or cloud upon the title to any facility Site or Facilities comprising a Project, or any portion thereof, and shall prosecute all such suits, actions and other proceedings as may be appropriate for such purpose and shall, to the extent permitted and limited by applicable law and only from moneys legally available for such purpose, indemnify or cause to be indemnified the Corporation for all loss, cost, damage and expense, which the Corporation may incur by reason of any such defect, cloud, suit, action or proceedings. - (b) The School Board shall defend, or cause to be defended against every suit, action or proceeding at any time brought against every suit, action or proceeding at any time brought against the Corporation, or its directors, officers and employees upon any claim arising out of the receipt, application or disbursement of any moneys held by the Trustee or arising out of the construction of Facilities comprising any Project and involving the rights of the Corporation, or its directors, officers and employees under this Master Lease or any act or omission of the directors, officers and employees done or omitted to be done within the scope of their respective office or employment, other than an act or omission which is the result of missonduct or negligence by such parties; provided, that the Corporation, at its election, may appear in and defend any such suit, action or proceeding.
 To the